fsprojects/FAKE/docs/guide/commandline.md

 -f, --script <script.fsx>
                         The script to execute (defaults to `build.fsx`).
 ```
-Please refer to the [Fake.Core.CommandLineParsing](core-commandlineparsing.html) documentation for an explanation of the synax.
+Please refer to the [*Fake.Core.CommandLineParsing*](core-commandlineparsing.html) documentation for an explanation of the syntax.

-For now fake only supports the `run` and `build` subcommands which are basically equivalent to the Fake as you know it, but more are planned in the future.
-In general you should use the `run` subcommand in scripting when you use parameters, because it is safer in regards to adding options without breaking.
+For now fake only supports the `run` and `build` subcommands which are basically equivalent to the Fake as you know it,
+but more are planned in the future.
+In general you should use the `run` subcommand in scripting when you use parameters,
+because it is safer in regards to adding options without breaking.
 Use `build` to have a more dense workflow in the command line

 ## Disclaimer